dali-lab/dev-resources/ios_dev_guide.md

 [Here](https://www.natashatherobot.com/swift-debugging/) is a good tutorial about debugging that will save you much more time than it takes to read.

 ##### Tips
  * You can actually add breakpoints to your code AFTER you’ve deployed it to the simulator or to your device.
-This allows you to print out variables in the console with 'po' without having to put print statements in your code and re-compile.
+This allows you to print out variables in the console with 'po' without having to put print statements in your code and re-compiling.
 When you’re dealing with 1min+ compile times this will save you hours of dev time.

  * For some reason Xcode 8 spits out tons of garbage in the console for no reason.
 Disable it by following the instructions from the top answer [here](http://stackoverflow.com/questions/37800790/hide-strange-unwanted-xcode-8-logs)